jamiecaesar/ConfigMerge/README.md

 ConfigMerge
 ===========

-Python script for creating IOS/NX-OS configurations.
+ConfigMerge is a Python script for creating multiple IOS/NX-OS configurations based on a template.
 It will take a template configuration file and a variables file.
 The script will read in the variables for each device from the variables file, and then create a configuration from each device based on the template file.

 Additional Features (beyond basic find/replace)
 * Provides a list of all hosts found in the variables for review file prior to export.